rtlabs-com/p-net/doc/abbreviations.rst

 PN
     See PROFINET
 PNI
     Primary Network Initialization.
-Simens SinecPni is a tool for configuration of Profinet equipment.
+Siemens SinecPni is a tool for configuration of Profinet equipment.
 PNIO
     Profinet IO protocol
 PNO